From Few to More: Scribble-based Medical Image Segmentation via Masked Context Modeling and Continuous Pseudo Labels: Abstract

 \section{Abstract}

-\begin{quote} Scribble-based weakly supervised segmentation techniques offer comparable performance to fully supervised methods while significantly reducing annotation costs, making them an appealing alternative.
-Existing methods often rely on auxiliary tasks to enforce semantic consistency and use hard pseudo labels for supervision.
-However, these methods often overlook the unique requirements of models trained with sparse annotations.
-Since the model must predict pixel-wise segmentation maps with limited annotations, the ability to handle varying levels of annotation richness is critical.
-In this paper, we adopt the principle of `from few to more' and propose MaCo, a weakly supervised framework designed for medical image segmentation.
-MaCo employs masked context modeling (MCM) and continuous pseudo labels (CPL).
-MCM uses an attention-based masking strategy to disrupt the input image, compelling the model's predictions to remain consistent with those of the original image.
-CPL converts scribble annotations into continuous pixel-wise labels by applying an exponential decay function to distance maps, resulting in continuous maps that represent the confidence of each pixel belonging to a specific category, rather than using hard pseudo labels.
-We evaluate MaCo against other weakly supervised methods using three public datasets.
-The results indicate that MaCo outperforms competing methods across all datasets, setting a new record in weakly supervised medical image segmentation.
+Scribble-based weakly supervised segmentation methods have shown promising results in medical image segmentation, significantly reducing annotation costs.
+However, existing approaches often rely on auxiliary tasks to enforce semantic consistency and use hard pseudo labels for supervision, overlooking the unique challenges faced by models trained with sparse annotations.
+These models must predict pixel-wise segmentation maps from limited data, making it crucial to handle varying levels of annotation richness effectively.
+In this paper, we propose MaCo, a weakly supervised model designed for medical image segmentation, based on the principle of ``from few to more."
+MaCo leverages Masked Context Modeling (MCM) and Continuous Pseudo Labels (CPL).
+MCM employs an attention-based masking strategy to perturb the input image, ensuring that the model’s predictions align with those of the original image.
+CPL converts scribble annotations into continuous pixel-wise labels by applying an exponential decay function to distance maps, producing confidence maps that represent the likelihood of each pixel belonging to a specific category, rather than relying on hard pseudo labels.
+We evaluate MaCo on three public datasets, comparing it with other weakly supervised methods.
+Our results show that MaCo outperforms competing methods across all datasets, establishing a new record in weakly supervised medical image segmentation.